Nunchaku: Legality

-The use of nunchaku was, in the 1990s, censored from UK rebroadcasts of American children's TV shows such as Teenage Mutant Ninja Turtles cartoons and films.
-The UK version of Teenage Mutant Ninja Turtles needed to be edited, the nunchakus used by Michelangelo were edited, until they were replaced by a grappling hook.
-The UK version of the Soul Blade video game was also edited, replacing the character Li Long's nunchaku with a three-sectioned staff.
+The use of nunchaku was, in the 1980s and 1990s, censored from UK rebroadcasts of American children's TV shows such as ThunderCats and Teenage Mutant Ninja Turtles cartoons and films.
+The UK version of ThunderCats edited out nunchaku used by the character Panthro.
+Teenage Mutant Ninja Turtles needed to be edited, the nunchaku used by Michelangelo were edited, until they were replaced by a grappling hook.
+The UK version of the video game Soul Blade was also edited, replacing the character Li Long's nunchaku with a three-sectioned staff.

 In Hong Kong, it is illegal to possess metal or wooden nunchaku connected by a chain, though one can obtain a license from the police as a martial arts instructor, and rubber nunchaku are still allowed.
 Possession of nunchaku in mainland China is legal.

-Australia varies by state laws.
-In New South Wales, the weapon is on the restricted weapons list and, thus, can only be owned with a permit.

-The United States varies at the state level.
-As elsewhere, the popularity of Bruce Lee movies in the 1970s led to a wave of nunchaku bans.
-Many states prohibit carrying nunchaku in public as a concealed weapon, but a small number restrict or completely ban ownership.
-California has made exceptions for professional martial arts schools and practitioners to use the nunchaku.
-The state of Arizona previously considered nunchaku to be a "prohibited weapon" since the 1970s, making mere possession illegal, with the sole exception of nunchaku-like objects that are manufactured for use as illumination devices.
-A constitutional challenge failed as well.
-It was legalized in 2019.
-New York formerly banned all possession of nunchaku, but this was ruled unconstitutional in the 2018 case Maloney v.
-Singas.
+In the United States, regulations on nunchaku vary by state as well as county and city jurisdictions.
+Some states do not apply any restrictions, while other state laws and local ordinances continue to prohibit carrying nunchaku in specific situations, such as on school grounds or in government facilities, or if carrying in public as a concealed weapon.
+Broader prohibitions were passed in the 1970s for the reasons outlined above, but many have since been repealed or overturned.
+State-level nunchaku bans on possession were initially passed in New York, Arizona, California, and Massachusetts, but only the Massachusetts ban remains:

 Law enforcement use

 Nunchaku have been employed by a few American police departments for decades, especially after the popular Bruce Lee movies of the 1970's.
 For instance, in 2015, police in the small town of Anderson, California were trained and deployed to use nunchaku as a form of non-lethal force.
 They were selected because of their utility as both a striking weapon and a control tool.

 Orcutt Police Nunchaku (OPN) had been adopted by more than 200 law enforcement agencies in the USA.
 Even though it could be used as a striking weapon, it was mainly used as a grappling implement on the wrists and ankles for pain compliance.
 They were very effective in that regard but improper use had been associated with injuries like wrist and limb breaks that led to them being phased out.

-However, tasers have become the preferred non-lethal weapon for most departments.
+TASERs have become the preferred non-lethal weapon for most departments.